alicezurru/GEP_experiments_Tulipa/README.md

 Replace `<path-to-TulipaEnergyModel.jl>` with the location of the repository on your machine.

-To use the modified TulipaClustering.jl, which includes the modifications introduced with this thesis, follow the same procedure.
+To use the modified `TulipaClustering.jl`, which includes the modifications introduced with this thesis, follow the same procedure.

 ## Case studies